Haunted Places In The Philippines You Should Visit To Celebrate Halloween Weekend

 Capitol Medical Center, Quezon City

 Hospitals generally give us the creeps as is, but the Capitol Medical Center in Quezon City gives an entirely different chilling experience.
 All those in the know are careful not to use one particular elevator, where doctors say an orderly died.
-The orderly was apparently speaking to someone while getting on it and didn’t notice that there was no elevator cabin—and they plunged to their death.
+The orderly was apparently speaking to someone while getting on it and didn’t notice that there was no elevator cabin—and plunged to their death.

 Fort Santiago, Intramuros